avinashbot/redd/README.md

 end
 ```

----

 ### FAQ

 #### Is that bot fully functional?
 **Yes**, that's all there is to it!
-You don't need to handle rate-limiting, refresh access tokens
-or protect against issues on reddit's end (like 5xx errors).
+You don't need to handle rate-limiting, refresh access tokens or protect against issues on reddit's end (like 5xx errors).

 #### Where can I find the documentation?

 [**Gem**](http://www.rubydoc.info/gems/redd/Redd/Models/Session) / [**GitHub**](http://www.rubydoc.info/github/avinashbot/redd/master/Redd/Models/Session)

+#### How do I request a feature / contribute?

+- The quickest way to get a feature into Redd is to raise a GitHub issue.
+- Pull requests are also appreciated!
+- Don't hesitate!
+There are no stupid questions!

 #### How can I contact you?
 [Reddit](https://www.reddit.com/message/compose/?to=Mustermind) /